 - Financial analysis for small businesses.

 - Variable costing and short-run decisions.

 You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 - GRF-AFE112-Accounting for Decision Making (No longer available)

 This course introduces the basic concepts and principles of accounting with special emphasis given to the use and interpretation of financial accounting information.
 Upon completion of the course, students will be able to read, prepare and interpret financial statements and they will have gained an appreciation of their uses and limitations in practical and applied ways.

-- Practice-based Accounting Assignment (40%)
+- Budgeting and sensitivity analysis assignment; Practice-based Assignment (40%)